 NTP is a networking protocol which enables one to synchronize clock among different computers using IP packets.
-NTP is commonly used when one maintains a cluster of hosts to operate compute and storage cloud in data centers.
-NTP is capable of compensating for variable latency over networks, and can achieve clock synchronization with 1 millisecond accuracy in ideal conditions.
+NTP is commonly used when you need to maintain a cluster of hosts as part of distributed compute and storage cloud, where clock synchrony is important for proper operations.
+NTP is capable of compensating for variable latency over networks, and can achieve clock synchronization with 1 millisecond accuracy under ideal conditions.
 If you would like to synchronize time with NTP, follow the steps below.

 To install ntp on CentOS, Fedora or RHEL:

 To install ntp on Ubuntu or Debian:

 After you install ntp as above, edit /etc/ntp.conf to change NTP servers in the file as needed.
 Depending on where you are located, you may want to choose NTP servers located geographically close by.
 For example, if you are located in North America, you can set the following in /etc/ntp.conf.

 server 0.north-america.pool.ntp.org server 1.north-america.pool.ntp.org server 2.north-america.pool.ntp.org server 3.north-america.pool.ntp.org

 For a list of available public NTP servers, check out: http://www.pool.ntp.org/

 After installing NTP, check that NTP daemon process (i.e., ntpd) is running.
 If not, you need to start it as follows.

 To start ntpd on CentOS, Fedora or RHEL:

 $ sudo chkconfig ntpd on